 Gloves & Beanie

-Even during the summer months I will often pack a pair of lightweight gloves and a beanie if I am going on a early morning or late afternoon hike.
-The weather can change very fast in the mountains and I personally get cold easily, so it’s worth the extra weight for me.
+Even during the summer months, I will often pack a pair of lightweight gloves and a beanie.
+Especially if I am going on an early morning or late afternoon hike.
+The weather can change very fast in the mountains, especially at higher altitudes!
+I personally get cold easily, so it’s worth the extra weight for me to be comfy.
 Do what suits you!
 The North Face and Icebreaker both make a range of good glove choices.
-For beanies I usually opt for my Pendleton Cable Hat.
+But for beanies I usually opt for my Pendleton Cable Hat.

 Extra items